Farewell 3d and 6d, hello rationing

 The outbreak of war forced prices upwards.
-The increases were fuelled by shortages as suppliers had to make items to support the war effort.
+The increases were fuelled by shortages as suppliers switched to manufacturing for the war effort.

 This gave the Woolworth Board a dilemma.
 Either they had to abandon some of the key ranges, or to drop the sixpenny price limit which had been the defining feature of the Company for more than thirty years.
 They reluctantly decided to put prices up, at least for the duration of the war.